 Address, email address and telephone number

-Payment card details and, for the purposes of disclosure in financial mediation, full financial information which is retained in anonymised form.
+Payment card details and, for the purposes of disclosure in financial mediation, full financial information which is retained in redacted form.

 Provided by the client by way of disclosure

 first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

 details about payments you have made to us

 All information you give us during mediation meetings relevant to your case including but not exclusively covered in our handwritten notes, flip charts, typed Notes and Summaries, which are all privileged.

 The lawful basis upon which we may rely on to process your personal data are: